GVChalamaReddy/RNN_stock_srice_prediction/README.md

 ## Acknowledgements

 - This project was inspired by Upgrad IIIT Bangalore PG program on ML and AI.
-- This project was based on Convolutional Neural Networks (CNNs)
+- This project was based on Recurrent Neural Networks (CNNs)

 ## Contact